deng-ai-lab/UniCM/README.md

-# A Unified Framework for Consistency Generative Modeling
+# Towards a Unified Framework for Consistency Generative Modeling

 This repository is the official implementation of *Towards a Unified Framework for Consistency Generative Modeling.*